How I Menu Plan and Build a Grocery List - Part One

 6. Build your grocery list

 Now that you've got your menu ready you can start to build your list!
-Come back next Tuesday for the follow up post to see how I use the menu to make my grocery list!
+Check out Part Two of this post to see how to build your grocery list and make sure you stay in budget!